image.png

 df_closest = bf.closest(df1, df2, ignore_overlaps=True, suffixes=('_1','_2'))

-Closest intervals within a single DataFrame can be found simply by passing a single dataframe to bioframe.closest
+Closest intervals within a single DataFrame can be found simply by passing a single dataframe to bioframe.closest.
+The number of closest intervals to report per query interval can be adjusted with k.

 bf.closest(df1, k=2)